haystackoss/haystack/README.md

 # The ADHD focused test runner
-Focus on the task at hand, built for the easily distracted.
+Built for the easily distracted, focus on your current micro-task easily.

 `nabaz` displays self updating **live** test results ordered as a todo list, designed to maintain flow.